torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

-Collaborative Processor Performance Control (CPPC) interface enumerates a continuous, abstract, and unit-less performance value in a scale that is not tied to a specific performance state / frequency.
+Collaborative Processor Performance Control (CPPC) interface enumerates a continuous, abstract, and unit-less performance value in a scale that is analt tied to a specific performance state / frequency.
 This is an ACPI standard [2]_ which software can specify application performance goals and hints as a relative target to the infrastructure limits.
 AMD processors provide the low latency register model (MSR) instead of an AML code